-- 5.9 All applications should refer to the Kent County Council Rights of Way Improvement Plan (ROWIP).
+- Safeguarding and enhancing the hop pickers line - Pedestrian passing places should be created where it is not possible or appropriate to have wider paths - New developments will be expected to demonstrate permeability and safe and secure walking routes to the centre of the nearest settlement - 5.9 All applications should refer to the Kent County Council Rights of Way Improvement Plan (ROWIP).
 This is a statutory policy document setting out a strategic approach for the protection and enhancement of PROW, which will enable successful partnership working to continue, helping to deliver improvements to the PROW network in Cranbrook and Sissinghurst.
 Given the value of the PROW network to the local community, development applications should show recorded PROW on their plans.
 Where PROW would be directly affected by new development, proposals should illustrate how the PROW network will be positively accommodated within the site.
 Applicants for new developments will engage with the KCC PROW and Access Service at the earliest opportunity.
-(This will allow the County Council to review proposals for access improvements and consider appropriate developer contributions for PROW network enhancements, which would ensure there are sustainable transport choices available that provide realistic alternatives to short distance car journeys.) - 5.10 Kent County Council's (KCC) Active Travel Strategy endorses active travel.
+(This will allow the County Council to review proposals for access improvements and consider appropriate developer contributions for PROW network enhancements, which would ensure there are sustainable transport choices available that provide realistic alternatives to short distance car journeys.)
+The development of schemes and improvements should take a collaborative approach with the relevant agencies. - 5.10 Kent County Council's (KCC) Active Travel Strategy endorses active travel.
 It encourages communities to the seek financial support from developers to achieve these goals, with the ROWIP 2018-2028 estimating that 143 million annual leisure walking trips bring £2.7billion to the South East Region. - 5.11 Access to green space is a significant factor in enabling people to improve their health and well-being, and countryside recreation is a fundamental pillar supporting Kent tourism through its 'Garden of England' brand.
 This is also a strategic priority in the Kent Nature Action Plan 2018 2023.